 This is a breakdown of the sales funnel I used to sell out events.

-The events that I promote in my funnels are not designed to make money off the ticket sales.
-The ticket sales are used to fund the cost of the event, allowing it to be at a high-end location and have a polished experience, thereby building credibility and setting the stage to pitch my high-ticket service.
-My events are usually sometime in the middle of the week, lasting about four hours, and priced moderately, usually around $35 per ticket.
+These events are not designed to make money off the ticket sales.
+While they are profitable, I used the ticket sales to fund the cost of the event, allowing it to be at a high-end location, with food and drinks, and a polished experience (DJ’s and all), thereby building credibility and setting the stage to pitch a high-ticket product or service.
+The events are usually held sometime in the middle of the week (Tue, Wed or Thur), lasting about four hours (5PM – 9PM), and priced moderately, around $35 per ticket.

-You only need 3 pages for this funnel.
+You only need 3 pages for this sales funnel

 - Event Details Page

 We use ClickFunnels to build all these pages, if you’re not a user yet you can:

 I’ll share more resources for building this sales funnel for you at the end of this post.

 Now let’s get into this!